tylerbcrawford/monsterr-media-server/cline_docs/250304-visual-overhaul.md

    - Increase white space around key elements
    - Improve alignment of form elements
    - Enhance visual hierarchy through spacing and sizing

+4. **Theme Consistency Fixes**
+    - Update resource summary backgrounds and borders to use theme variables
+    - Fix accordion headers and borders to use theme variables
+    - Update "Select All" button styling to adapt to dark mode
+    - Fix storage bar backgrounds to use theme variables
+    - Update toggle switch slider backgrounds to use theme variables
+    - Test dark/light mode toggle functionality across all pages

 4. **Document Future Enhancements**
    - Create a roadmap for comprehensive visual updates